iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

      41M .
 ```

-Note, DVC uses hardlinks in all the supported OS including Mac OS, Linux and
+Note that DVC uses hardlinks in all the supported OSs, including Mac OS, Linux and
 Windows.
-Some details (like inode) might differ where the overall DVC behavior
+Some implementation details (like inode) might differ, but the overall DVC behavior
 is the same.

 ## Running commands